seananderson/metafolio/inst/ms/ms.md

 ecological manager is hedging his or her bets on the environmental trend and how the populations will respond.
-The typical metapopulation growth rate for a balanced response diversity strategy was zero --- the metapopulation neither increased or decreased in abundance in the long run.
+The typical metapopulation growth rate for a balanced response diversity strategy was zero --- the metapopulation neither increased nor decreased in abundance in the long run.
 The example metapopulation abundance time series (Fig. 4d, f) illustrate the mechanism.
 By conserving response diversity, when one population is doing poorly, another is doing well and the metapopulation abundance remains stationary through time.